open-education-api/open-education-api.github.io/technical/data-minimization.md

 }
 ```

-## Example 3: Use of the `fields` quert parameter together with an `expand`
+## Example 3: Use of the `fields` query parameter together with an `expand`

 Clients can also minimize the amount of information returned from the server if the `expland` parameter is used.
-For example the below call with two expands on the person and offering objects.
+For example the below call with an expand on the person object.

 `GET /test-component-offering-associations/{testComponentOfferingAssociationId}?expand=person` will provide